renatomrocha/Moralis_Avax_Hackathon/doc/Documentation.md

 According to this illustration,
 Source of all data is the Avalanche C-Chain, read through Moralis API.
-Data acquired from the C-Chain is stored in a Moralis database as the $"Staging Layer"$.
+Data acquired from the C-Chain is stored in a Moralis database as the ``"Staging Layer"''.
 Through running Python programs at a "Cloud Service" (AWS, in the current implementation), the data in the staging layer is processed.
 The data processed at the cloud service is sent back to Moralis, into a database, which serves as the "Consumption Layer".